Winston-Lin/dziganto.github.io/_posts/2017-5-12-EMR-From-Scratch.md

 * Zeppelin
 * ZooKeeper

 While Amazon has excellent documentation for basic setup and while there are many great tutorials online that cover a few aspects found in this tutorial, I had no luck finding a straightforward, sequential tutorial that allowed me to do all the things I wanted to.
 In fact, many steps in this tutorial were discovered by yours truly after much trial and error.
-I am providing this to you in the hopes that my work will save you countless hours and moments of utter frustration.
+I am providing this partially as a reference for myself and partially in the hopes that my work will save you countless hours and moments of downright frustration.

 Here is what will be covered:
 ```